She put my name on it #SoIKnowItsReal. Tomorrow’s the big day! Opening night! Check www.mainedramapro.com for ticket info. Hope to see you there!

 Today, I told my supervisor “I do not feel well”, and for all intents & purposes, that was not a lie.
 Sure, my nose isn’t runny (at least not from a cold), no cough, no vomit, no high temperature …but, I just don’t feel …well.
 Which makes me quite the anomaly since I went to a wedding yesterday and was joking, laughing, dancing, and seemingly the life of the party.
 How one can go from that to crying their eyes out until 4am is beyond me.

-But that’s depression for you.
+But that’s mental illness for you.
 It isn’t a respecter of person.
 You could be a fireball of a personality, and this disease will still find a way to dim your light.
 It’s paralyzing.
 It’s painful.
 And every so often it induces that “I don’t want to be here” feeling in me.
 It’s when the smallest thing can trigger immense despair.
-It’s when it’s exhausting just to get out of the bed and function.
+It’s when you are awake countless hours…days and days at a time… because insomnia seems to be a first cousin of anxiety and depression, and it feels left out when not invited to the party.
+It’s when it’s takes an immense amount effort just to get out of the bed and function or to do normal day to day activities.
 It’s when everything seems cloudy, and you can’t see past all of the smoke.
 It’s when you feel like you are drowning.
 Then you begin counting failures, and mistakes, and traumas, and all of those things seem to outweigh the laughter.
 You think of how alone you feel.
-How ugly you are.
-How unworthy you feel.
 And the next thing you know, depression has you right where it wants you.
 It has you contemplating if you, the world, and everyone in it would just be better off if you weren’t here.
 I don’t get that feeling very often, but when I do, it’s heavy.
 Typically, what keeps me around most days is the thought of potentially breaking my mother’s heart …again.
 And actually succeeding this time.

 But that’s typically when the rationalizing and negotiating begins.
 You say “OK, they might be sad at first.
 But their lives will go on.”
 You start telling yourself that you’re doing them a favor.
 They won’t have to have complicated conversations with you explaining why you can’t figure out what makes you happy anymore.
 You won’t have to tell them about how you are learning to take yourself on dates & experience social settings alone and they say “I do that all the time.
 What’s the big deal?”.
 You don’t have to try to re-explain why anxiety makes some of the most minuscule things terrifying.
 And you don’t have to confuse them with your ability to be the most extroverted person they know, self-sufficient, and seemingly have a “good” life, yet still be depressed.
 You won’t have to make people uncomfortable.
 Family will move on, friends have plenty to keep them distracted, and men…well, none of them want you anyway…so you surely won’t be missed.
 No one NEEDS you.